A Revisit: Graphic Novels

-Graphic novels are under heavy debate for their merits and flaws in the educational, written, and even artistic world, but when two art forms are brought together there is something for everyone on to learn and I recommend checking them out.
+I recommend reading any of these for aspiring writers.
+They may make you view the importance of certain literary tools in your own writing and art.
+Graphic novels are under heavy debate for their merits and flaws in the educational, written, and even artistic world, but when two art forms are brought together there is something for everyone to learn and I recommend checking them out.
 The stories alone are well worth the time and effort, but the additional artwork may just inspire your own stories.

 Art by: Jeff Smith, Kazu Kibuishi, Jason Caffoe, and Phil Foglio

 Gabrielle Darling is a bookworm and dog-lover.
 She has published one non-fiction piece and continues to develop her skills because there’s no better pastime than writing.